OMGarcia-Lab/BirthdayGiftSelector.java/README.md

 ## Topics Covered
 - Conditional statements (`if`, `else if`, `else`)
-- User input with Scanner
+- User Input with Scanner
-- Simple logic branching
+- Simple Logic Branching

 ---